mayeechen/mayeechen.github.io/_pages/about.md

 <!--More fundamentally, I have been working on developing efficient and robust estimators in latent variable models and understanding their finite-sample generalization error in different applications.
 I also enjoy learning about information theory, optimization, and probability theory.-->

-Previously, I graduated summa cum laude from Princeton University in 2019 with a concentration in Operations Research and Financial Engineering (ORFE) and a certificate in Applications of Computing, where I worked with Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/) and Prof. [Miklos Racz](https://mracz.princeton.edu/).
+Previously, I graduated summa cum laude from Princeton University with a concentration in Operations Research and Financial Engineering (ORFE) and a certificate in Applications of Computing, where I worked with Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/) and Prof. [Miklos Racz](https://mracz.princeton.edu/).
 <!--I worked on my senior thesis on quantum machine learning with Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/) and completed junior independent work on modeling misinformation in social networks  with Prof. [Miklos Racz](https://mracz.princeton.edu/).-->
 <!--My senior thesis, which was awarded the Ahmet S. Çakmak Prize, was on quantum computing with Professor Elad Hazan.
 I also worked with Prof. Miklos Racz on understanding the spread of misinformation in social networks.